sybrew/the-seo-framework/readme.txt

 = 5.0.4 =

-This update addresses an issue that affected detection of the assigned blog page.
+This tiny update [addresses an issue](https://theseoframework.com/?p=4215) that affected detection of the assigned blog page.

 = 5.0.3 =